etr359/capstone/README.md

 ### Figure 3
 ![Figure 3](/Images/dist_trans_fee_by_nationality.png)

 Generally speaking, the relationship between performance metrics and transfer fee was small to moderate with most correlations between 0.15 and 0.35.
 The metrics that tended to have the highest correlation with transfer fee were offensive statistics.
-Stratified by position the relationship between transfer fee and offensive performance metrics was strongest for attackers and midfielders had moderate relationships for most metrics.
+Stratified by position, the relationship between transfer fee and offensive performance metrics was strongest for attackers while midfielders had moderate relationships for most metrics.
 Defenders, however, tended to have the smallest correlation between transfer fee and performance metrics even for key defensive performance metrics.

-To illustrate the relationship between performance metrics and transfer fee we present two key findings in figure 4.
-Generally speaking, performance metrics only had a small to moderate correlation with the logged transfer fee with
+To illustrate these relationships we present the relationship between transfer fee and the performance metrics expected goals and clearances in figure 4.

-overall correlation of xg with fee: r=0.326, p=0.0 correlation of xg with fee for attackers: r=0.431, p=0.0 correlation of xg with fee for midfielders : r=0.319, p=0.0 correlation of xg with fee for defenders: r=0.227, p=0.001

-overall correlation of clearances with fee: r=0.038, p=0.343 correlation of clearances with fee for attackers: r=0.176, p=0.005 correlation of clearances with fee for midfielders : r=0.224, p=0.006 correlation of clearances with fee for defenders: r=0.131, p=0.051

 ### Figure 4
 ![Figure 4](/Images/Scatter_trans_fee_xg_clearances.png)

 ### Table 1.
-Correlation of transfer fee with expected goals and clearances overall and by position.
 Correlation of transfer fee with expected goals and clearances overall and by position.
 |             | Expected Goals |         | Clearances     |         |
 |-------------|----------------|---------|----------------|---------|
 | Group       | Correlation    | P-value | Correlation    | P-value |